yousefzook/compiler/README.md

 * Only `positive clousre +`, `kleene closure *`, `ORing |` and `Concatenation .` are applied, but it is very easy to add more operators in the code, just do the next:
   * edit in `LexicalAnalyzer` files >> `initOperationsMap` and `doOperationInTOS` functions
   * add the operator function in `NFAOperator`
+ * Terimnals in grammar file is surronded with single quotes, ex `'mulop'`
 ---
 ## Contributers:
 1. [Abo-ElHamd Ali](https://github.com/aboelhamd)
 2. [Ahmed Rizk](https://github.com/AhmedMahmoudRizk)
 3. [Yahia ElShahawy](https://github.com/yahia-elshahawy)